New Air India boss bets on people power to fix ailing carrier

 Ashwani Lohani, a 56-year-old engineer and tourism bureaucrat with no experience running an airline, describes his job as "the ultimate challenge".

 The 85-year-old state-owned airline is unprofitable, overstaffed and losing market share.
-India's aviation market may be the world's fastest growing, but it's dominated by younger, nimbler, low-cost rivals such as IndiGo and SpiceJet (SPJT.BO).
+India's aviation market may be the world's fastest growing, but it's dominated by younger, nimbler, low-cost rivals such as IndiGo and SpiceJet.

 Returning Air India to profit after almost a decade in the red would be a coup for a government that has vowed to cut losses, and whose prime minister built a track record of turning around state firms while running the state of Gujarat.
 But it will require unpalatable decisions from both a state apparatus reluctant to cede control and from Lohani.